borealis-agency/next-starter/README.md

 - [Prettier](https://prettier.io/) - formats code.
 If possible, enable it to run on each file save
   - it does format code during each commit automatically, but it might be helpful to see your code formatted immediately

-There aren't required, but they can make your developer experience a lot better while working on this project.
+These aren't required, but they can make your developer experience a lot better while working on this project.